 Anyone who has met an Aussie abroad will know that we LOVE our country and well, love to talk about how much we love it.
 I do (like most) think we are the luckiest country in the world and as much as I love travelling, the more I travel, the more I realise this is true.
 From our beautiful beaches, to our enviable climate, unique wildlife, laid back culture, delicious cuisine and our countless, incredible natural sites such as Uluru and the Great Barrier Reef, Australia is a country that you are guaranteed to fall in love with.
-As most of you know, I moved to the UK almost 18 months ago and as much as I love our life in the UK, there's a lot of things I seriously miss about Australia, and here are 20 of them!
+As most of you know, I moved to the UK almost 18 months ago and as much as I love our life in the UK, there’s a lot of things I (and other Aussie expats) seriously miss about Australia, and here are 20 of them!

 Basically the best biscuit in the world (and yes, they are 100x better than Penguins).

 My cholesterol levels just cannot handle an English fry up!
-I miss days sitting in the sunshine at a table on the footpath tucking into fresh sourdough bread, perfectly ripe avocado, fresh feta and the most perfect poached eggs...
+I miss days sitting in the sunshine at a table on the footpath or by the water tucking into fresh sourdough bread, perfectly ripe avocado, fresh feta and the most perfect poached eggs…

 Dan has eased the pain though by perfecting his Eggs Benedict & he makes a damn good poached egg!

 5. BEING ABLE TO WEAR THONGS ALL YEAR ROUND